 If an applicant, or AZA, is unsure it meets the definition of a zoological park, aquarium or related facility, it is advisable to contact AZA for an assessment in advance of submitting an application.
 Applications from organizations that do not meet the appropriate definition will not be accepted.

-Although optional, it is strongly recommended that first-time applicants contact the Accreditation Department for an official mentor approved by the Accreditation Commission.
+Although optional, it is strongly recommended that first-time applicants consider enrollment in the Pathway Towards Membership program.

 We also strongly encourage at least one individual on staff to join as an individual member of AZA in order to take full advantage of the many resources available, including the AZA Accreditation Resource Center.
 Participation in AZA through attendance at conferences, training and/or professional development courses, and reading publications so as to thoroughly familiarize your facility with fundamental AZA philosophies, policies, and best practices is also in the best interest of first-time applicants.